-The entire western half of Nicaragua is lined with a string of both active and extinct volcanoes that fall along the notorious Ring of Fire.
+The entire western half of Nicaragua is lined with a string of both active and extinct volcanoes, falling along the path of the Ring of Fire.
 It’s well known that volcanic ash is a major soil component for growers and luckily locals have not had to suffer any major, life-threatening eruptions in a long time.
-Unfortunately Nicaragua is no stranger to natural disasters and hardship.
-In 1998 when Hurricane Mitch made landfall it left the nation in ruin, severely crippling both infrastructure and agriculture as torrential downpours pounded its lowlands and caused widespread erosion and mudslides within the hillsides and mountains.
-In the years that followed, a severe, three year drought from 1999-2001 as well as a population struggle with civil war and other political problems held back its recovery until relatively recently.
-Thankfully Nicaragua is now back on a productive and positive track for both its people and its coffee farmers.
+Unfortunately Nicaragua however is no stranger to natural disasters and hardship.
+In 1998 when Hurricane Mitch made landfall it left the nation in ruin, severely crippling both infrastructure and agriculture as torrential downpours pounded its lowlands and caused widespread erosion and mudslides in the mountains.
+This was then soon followed by a severe, three year drought, spanning 1999-2001.
+In the years that followed, the population struggled with civil war and other political problems that held back its recovery.
+Thankfully Nicaragua is now back on a productive and positive track for both its people as well as its coffee industry.

 |Harvest:||January - April|